gabrielcsapo/deploy.sh/README.md

         "type": String (NODE, STATIC) // the type of application "anonRead": false, // allow anonymous access
-        "users": [ // array of users that are allowed to push to this repository {
+        "users": [ // array of users that are allowed to push to this repository
+            // The default user will be whatever is in user.json with read and write permissions {
                 "user": {
                     "username": "root",